Songwriting workshop ADED11396

 - Available to Erasmus Students: No

-Intensive workgroup sessions will aim to develop skills in understanding and identifying structures in songs and develop knowledge of techniques employed in songwriting.
+Intensive workgroup sessions will aim to develop skills in understanding and identifying structures in songs, and also to develop knowledge of techniques employed in songwriting.
 Discussions of students' songwriting will be at the centre of the course and will build upon structural analysis of well-known songs.
 Workshops will include peer critique and in-class writing exercises in order to develop a better understanding of how songs are composed.

 Blocks 1, 2 and 3